One-to-one befriending and buddy schemes

 Sue Ryder – Duchess of Kent House befriending scheme.

-For people with physical disabilities, to enjoy hobbies, interests and activities of their choosing
+For people with physical disabilities to get out and enjoy hobbies, interests and activities of their choosing (NB this is not a traditional at-home befriending scheme)

 For young families going through hard times